The benefits for FIDIC Accredited Trainers:

 - given priority by FIDIC when requests are received for in-house training;

 - if an accredited trainer is engaged in a public training event or a public training programme organised by a national Member Association or in partnership with the association, the event or programme can be announced as a FIDIC accredited event or programme, provided FIDIC agrees to the format and content.
-Such events or training programmes are authorised to use the FIDIC logo on promotional material and certificates of attendance.
+In countries where a national MA does not exist, the public training will be under authorisation by FIDIC.
+The FIDIC approved training programmes are authorised to use the FIDIC logo on promotional material and certificates of attendance.

-Through its Trainers Assessment Panel, FIDIC organises a list of accredited trainers and encourages the FIDIC Member Associations to nominate candidates for assessment.
-To apply for assessment, please see the instructions below.
+Through its FIDIC Body of Trainers, FIDIC organises a list of accredited trainers and encourages the FIDIC Member Associations to nominate candidates for training and assessment.
+To apply for training and assessment, please see the instructions below.

 List of FIDIC Accredited Trainers